History of the Sega Dreamcast/Development

 Between the 1st and 4th of July, 1998, Microsoft held their own Japanese expo for upcoming Windows products.
 Among those, the Windows CE-compatible Dreamcast, still not in its final form.

-Unlike the Sega New Challenge Conference where prototype Dreamcasts were kept in glass cases or behind closed doors, here the console could be picked up and even powered on, confirming that "something" was in the shell, even though it wasn't connected to a television.
+Unlike the Sega New Challenge Conference where prototype Dreamcasts were kept in glass cases or behind closed doors, here the console could be picked up and even "powered on" (despite not being connected to mains power), confirming that "something" was in the shell, even though it wasn't connected to a television.

 On the 22nd of August, Sega held a public announcement and demonstration of the Dreamcast game Sonic Adventure at the Tokyo International Forum.
 While the main focus was to promote the game, the event also provided a greater insight into the capabilities of the Dreamcast console.
 For example, the game was running on "set 5" development hardware, which utilised "final" hardware specifications, allowing the Dreamcast to push 4 million polygons per second as opposed to the predicted 2-3 million.

-Held a few days before Tokyo Game Show '98 Autumn, Sega detailed its pricing strategy and launch titles, and tied up loose ends about what the final console package would contain.
-A few weeks prior, Dreamcast launch date was put back five days.
+Held on October 6, 1999, a few days before Tokyo Game Show '98 Autumn, Sega detailed its pricing strategy, launch titles and initial internet offerings, and tied up loose ends about what the final console package would contain.
+A few weeks prior, the Dreamcast launch date was put back five days.
+SNCC2 was also used to reveal that Capcom and Namco were on-board with the Dreamcast project, the former demonstrating Biohazard Code Veronica for the first time.

 At TGS, Dreamcast games were made available to the public for the first time, and Sega detailed its internet strategy.